-Starting Wednesday, July 17, Hawkeye will begin a 400-mile backpacking journey from his door in Mountain Village, Colorado.
+On Wednesday, July 17, Hawkeye began a 400-mile backpacking journey from his front door in Mountain Village, Colorado.
 He plans to hike to Chama, New Mexico and back home through the Weminuche Wilderness of the San Juan mountains and the even more remote Southern San Juan mountains.
 This 40-day journey will mark his fourth summer hiking the GoHawkeye San Juan Trail(GST) which has grown in length annually and this year has been extended by 100 miles to form a 400-mile loop.

 “A connection to nature is essential to the quality of life for all of us.
 This helps to develop confidence, independence, and good health through physical and mental strength.
 These benefits are especially important for those living with a disability.” -Hawkeye